Considering installing a gravel driveway but not sure about the potential cost?

 The size of your driveway significantly impacts the overall cost of a gravel project.
 Larger driveways require more material, increasing the amount spent on gravel bulk purchases.

-For example, for an average-sized driveway measuring 40 feet long and 14 feet wide, you’re looking at an approximate total expense of $4,000.
+For example, for an average-sized driveway measuring 40 feet long and 14 feet wide, you’re looking at an approximate total expense of $4,000, as of 2024.

 This includes both gravel costs and professional installation fees which are part of standard driveway gravel prices.